 Medium firm mattresses tend to be best for back sleepers, and added softness can cushion shoulders and hips for side sleepers.
 Stomach sleepers to tend to fare better on something a little firmer, although you’ll want to use a thinner pillow under your head and one under your knees to prevent throwing off your alignment.

-For additional tips on finding the right sleeping position to prevent spine pain, get in touch with Dr. Hamid Mir.
-Whether you need minimally invasive surgery or nonsurgical procedures like spinal injections, Dr. Mir can help find the solution to relieving your pain.
+For additional tips on finding the right sleeping position to prevent spine pain, get in touch with Dr. Hamid Mir M.D.
+Whether you need minimally invasive spine surgery or nonsurgical procedures like spinal injections, Dr. Mir can help find the solution to relieving your pain.
 Call our office today at 949-860-7498 to schedule an evaluation.